indiesoftby/defold-webgl-memory/README.md

 As a bonus, this extension adds the size of the heap used by the game.

+> [!IMPORTANT]
+> Use the extension only during game development.
+Exclude it in the release version of the game!
+It wraps WebGL calls and therefore **slows down your game**.

 ## Quick Start

 Add this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your `game.project` file and in the dependencies field under project add: